In This Article

 According to Brown, one of the biggest factors contributing to the gap in learning about natural hair is the ability to connect and share similar experiences.
 “During this time, when most of us are at home, I have been doing a ton of virtual consultations with people around the country and world.
 What I have found is we are all starving for more connection.
 The connection can be about hair, but it’s mostly about feeling seen,” she says.

-Before salon closures, some of us felt less acquainted with our stylists, less talking and more cutting seemed like the right way to go.
-But when you add a global pandemic and subsequent shut-downs to the mix, people crave intimate interactions.
 "Curl education is lacking personalized, one-on-one interaction.
 I understand it’s easier to broadcast a livestream because you can capture more people at once," Brown says, "but creating more intimate settings for people to be seen and heard individually is an absolute need right now."
 She continues, "By sharing our own stories and our own truth, we are able to speak clearly and confidently about what we believe will aid in someone else’s growth.
 That, to me, is where educators are made,” Brown explains.
 Although each course is only 75-minutes, Brown uses each minute to provide students with confidence through the lens of curl education, especially when they're caring for them outside of a salon setting.

 Curl Confidence Is The Main Takeaway